12 Learn about your skills and strengths

 - Start with a list of milestones and events from your current career path map.

 - Ask people who you’ve worked with, employers, professors and others to describe your skills and strengths as they remember them as well as potential areas for improvement and growth.

-- Find further opportunities beyond the classroom to get involved on campus through a Work-Study position or the Co-Curricular Record (CCR) Search by location, area of interest or by schedule.
+- Find further opportunities beyond the classroom to get involved on campus through a Work-Study position or the Co-Curricular Record (CCR).
+Search for CCR-recognized co-curricular opportunities by location, area of interest, or availability.

 - Keep track of your accomplishments through the CCR and use your record to create a resume that will get an employer’s attention.

 - Become aware of all of your skills and learn how to communicate them in a captivating, confident and exciting way at the Know Yourself: Exploring Meaningful Work workshop.

 - Check out Career Navigator to find out how your degree applies to the working world and the applicable skills you can expect to develop from your studies.

 - Visit the Research Catalogue to learn about co-curricular research opportunities for undergraduate students, and how you can get involved.

 Visit Career Exploration & Education and meet with us for a 15-minute conversation to talk about your next step(s).
 Find our hours here.